 Here are some of the ways you can support your staff and build a more resilient business.

-• Review your wage structure – a first step could be ensuring that your lowest-paid employees are earning a ‘Living Wage.’
-Over 11,000 employers have signed up to the scheme, with more than 90% seeing benefits ranging from a better reputation to more productive employees.
+Review your wage structure – a first step could be making sure that your lowest-paid employees are earning a ‘Living Wage'.
+Over 14,000 employers have signed up to the scheme, with more than 90% seeing benefits ranging from a better reputation to more productive employees.
 If you can offer inflation-matching wage increases, that’s great, but fair and competitive pay is a good starting point.

 Businesses are facing unprecedented challenges right now and meeting financial obligations can be hard.
 Support is available should you need it.